zincio/apidocs/source/includes/_object_reference.md

-merchant_id_in | Array | An array of merchant ids that the Zinc API must order from merchant_id_not_in | Array | An array of merchant ids that the Zinc API must not order from min_seller_num_ratings | Number | (Amazon only) The minimum number of ratings required for an Amazon seller's offer to be selected prime | Boolean | (Amazon only) Specifies whether the selected offer should be an Amazon Prime offer
+merchant_id_in | Array | An array of merchant ids that the Zinc API must order from merchant_id_not_in | Array | An array of merchant ids that the Zinc API must not order from min_seller_num_ratings | Number | (Amazon only) The minimum number of ratings required for an Amazon seller's offer to be selected min_seller_percent_positive_feedback | Number | (Amazon only) The minimum percentage of positive ratings of an Amazon seller for their offer to be selected prime | Boolean | (Amazon only) Specifies whether the selected offer should be an Amazon Prime offer

 ## Shipping object